The Unified Namespace (UNS) in Manufacturing

 1. Use general standards as a basis (e.g. ISA95, OPC UA Companions, specifications from consortia)

-2. Start with your first pilot use case (e.g. company-wide OEE analysis)
+2. Start with your first pilot use-case (e.g. company-wide OEE analysis)

-3. Develop your data models further if there are extensions or changes in the use cases.
+3. Develop your data models further if there are extensions or changes in the use-cases.

 4. Define your infrastructure

-The data infrastructure should be derived from your data management objectives and ensure that the defined data architecture can be rolled out across all factories.
+The data infrastructure should be derived from your objectives from point 1.
+The infrastructure ensures that the data architecture defined in point 2 can be rolled out across all factories.
 Remember that you may have real-time or closed-loop requirements in your factories that need to be considered when defining the server infrastructure and networks for your UNS.
-As a rule of thumb, pre-processing and harmonization of factory data should be carried out as close to the source as possible.
+The rule of thumb is to pre-process and harmonize factory data as close to the data source as possible.
 In this way, you can make factory data available in your network as early as possible and minimize cloud costs at the same time.
-They also enable closed-loop use cases with lower latencies and higher security requirements.
+They also enable closed-loop use-cases with lower latencies and higher security requirements.
 In most cases, the implementation of a well-coordinated edge-to-cloud UNS architecture is most effective (see the example with i-flow as a factory UNS combined with Azure IoT).
+Industrial Unified Namespace (UNS) ArchitectureIn addition to the definition of servers, networks, etc., this step also includes the selection of suitable middleware for your UNS.
+The middleware takes care of the integration of the various systems and provides a message broker as a central location for your factory data.
+At best, a search mechanism makes finding your factory resources as easy as possible.
+The more intuitive the UNS middleware is designed, the less training is required for your employees (e.g. for accessing resources within the UNS).

 Summary

-About i-flow: At i-flow, we are dedicated to empowering manufacturers with the world’s most intuitive software to seamlessly connect factories at scale.
+About i-flow: i-flow is an industrial software company based in southern Germany.
+We offer manufacturers the world’s most intuitive software to connect factories at scale.
 Over 400 million data operations daily in production-critical environments not only demonstrate the scalability of the software, but also the deep trust our customers place in i-flow.
-Close cooperation with our customers and partners worldwide, including renowned Fortune 500 companies and industry leaders such as Bosch, Sto and Lenze, is at the heart of our business.
+Our success is based on close collaboration with customers and partners worldwide, including renowned Fortune 500 companies and industry leaders like Bosch.

 Try it out now - free trial version

 Experience the unlimited possibilities that i-flow offers by taking a test for yourself.
-30 days free trial, on your systems.
+Test now for 30 days free of charge on your systems.

 Your question has not been answered?
-Make a non-binding inquiry now.
+Contact us.